julianpeeters/avro-scala-macro-annotations/README.md

         val dataFileWriter = new DataFileWriter[B](datumWriter)

-        //Reading avros - no reflection allowed since Scala fields are always private val schema = new DataFileReader(file, new GenericDatumReader[GenericRecord]).getSchema val userDatumReader = new SpecificDatumReader[B](schema)
+        //Reading avros - no reflection allowed since Scala fields are always private, so pass in a schema val schema = B.SCHEMA$
+        val userDatumReader = new SpecificDatumReader[B](schema)
         val dataFileReader = new DataFileReader[B](file, userDatumReader)